 Market research is the act of collecting data from customers and potential customers about what they need and prefer from a product or service offered to them.
 Simply said, you want to collect information about how your audience behaves and what they feel about your brand.

 By gathering data, you can create a plan to meet those needs and preferences.
-This narrows the between what you deliver and what your customers expect you to deliver.
+This narrows the customer experience gap between what you deliver and what your customers expect you to deliver.

 Gathering the right data will help you keep up with customer needs and thus avoid mistakes and assumptions about what they actually need.
 It gives a strong basis for business decisions made and solution implementations for problems.

-For example, if your brand provides reviews on or online security providers, you can pop a quick poll at the bottom to ask readers if they were satisfied with the information provided.
+For example, if your brand provides reviews on project management software or online security providers, you can pop a quick poll at the bottom to ask readers if they were satisfied with the information provided.

 Market research mainly focuses on understanding: